la40/node-db-logger/README.md

 Create logger
 - config: configuration object, or string to get reusable logger
-- identifier: string, not required - will create a reusable logger if set
+- identifier: string, not required - will create a reusable logger if set and will point every record in the collection to this identifier

 ```javascript
 const logger = require('node-db-logger').createLogger({